julien6387/supvisors/docs/configuration.rst

 ``running_failure_strategy``

-    This element gives the strategy applied when any process of the application is unexpectedly stopped when the application is running.
+    This element gives the strategy applied when the application loses running processes due to a node that becomes silent (crash, power down, network failure, etc).
 This value can be superseded by the value set at program level.
     The possible values are { ``CONTINUE``, ``RESTART_PROCESS``, ``STOP_APPLICATION``, ``RESTART_APPLICATION`` }
     and are detailed in :ref:`running_failure_strategy`.